parthsarkar17/parthsarkar17.github.io/content/posts/explore-nn/index.md

     5x_1 + 6x_2 + 7x_3 + 8x_4 \newline
     9x_1 + 10x_2 + 11x_3 + 12x_4 \end{bmatrix}\end{equation*} $$

 Notice that $f: \mathbb{R}^4 \to \mathbb{R}^3$ takes in a four-dimensional vector, and outputs a three-dimensional vector.
-Notice also that this means that $f$ \textbf{cannot} be an injective function; the matrix compresses four dimensions into three dimensions, so it is impossible to preserve the distinctness of all input vectors.
+Notice also that this means that $f$ **cannot** be an injective function; the matrix compresses four dimensions into three dimensions, so it is impossible to preserve the distinctness of all input vectors.

 Follow-up: does any linear function from higher to lower dimensions need to be surjective?
 Take a moment to ponder...